Menstrual hygiene management: Taboos

 Despite the fact that menstruation is a healthy biological process, it is approached with hesitance and misinformation because of deeply-rooted cultural taboos surrounding menstruation.

 Cultural, religious and traditional beliefs — particularly in developing countries — can lead to restrictions that women or girls face during their period.
 In some societies, women do not wash their bodies, shower, or bathe during menstruation.
 They may not be allowed to use water sources during menstruation.
 Even if they have access to toilets, they might not use them because of the fear of staining the toilet bowls (in the case of dry toilets or flush toilets where the flush is not powerful).
 This impairs the use of menstrual cups compared to pads as the cups are normally emptied into toilets.

 Expanding the discussion to include consideration of waste management is part of the attempt to "normalize" conversations about menstruation.

+Sustainability

+Sustainable menstruation refers to the use of environmentally-friendly and responsible menstrual products.
+It is estimated that the average woman will bleed for an average of 40 years which can amount to upwards of 200 kg of menstrual product waste a year.
+To combat this environmental challenge, advocates of sustainable menstruation promote the use of reusable products such as cloth menstrual pads, menstrual cups and period underwear, and also sustainably-produced biodegradable disposable products.
+Such practices reduce the waste created by disposable products (tampons and pads) made of non-biodegradable materials.

+There is some concern that by focusing on menstruation as a focus in discussions in waste, it further stigmatizes menstruation by blaming women for problems they didn't create.
+In India, 6% of non-biodegradable waste is created by hygiene products including menstruation products, wipes and diapers.